-Students who wish to transfer from one college to another, or to any other institution, should make application at the Records and Registration Office for a transcript ten days before it is needed.
+Students who wish to transfer from one college to another, or to any other institution, should make application at the Records and Registration Office for an official transcript five days before it is needed.

 The college to which the student is transferring determines the number of hours of credit it will allow in transfer.
-Some fouryear institutions grant full credit for work completed in the community college.
+Some four-year institutions grant full credit for work completed in the community college.
 Students planning to transfer to a four-year college or university should check early with that institution's admission office to determine requirements.
 Official transcripts will be released to other accredited and approved institutions upon written request.
 Official transcripts will not be released to the student.